 Rather than having them as passive readers, why not encourage them to apply the principles and/or steps you wrote?

 4. Be Conversational Without Compromising Grammar.

-Blogging nowadays tend to be in a conversational tone than academic.
-People like to read a material that’s talking to them in a friendly way.
+Blogging nowadays tends to be in a conversational tone than academic.
+People like to read material that’s talking to them in a friendly way.
 But that doesn’t mean you compromise the quality because you’re being friendly enough.

 You still have to create the best and flawless content.
 I recommend using the #1 writing tool I love which comes in handy in 4 years (almost 5 years) now.

 To ensure the readability of your content, instead of writing a certain paragraph, you can have them in bullet form just like this one.
 I could have written them in continuing paragraphs.
 I didn’t because I care for you. *winks*

 Lead your readers from Point A to Point B as seamlessly as possible.
 Be straightforward with writing albeit the length.

 This is why I highly encourage you to write an outline to make sure you see the overall picture of the blog post prior to the writing process.

 7. Incorporate The 10 Traits Of A Killer Blog Post.